Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Card Games, Jardim Marques de Oliveira, Porto, Portugal

 MAP.
 Porto’s oldest park, Jardim Marques de Oliveira, opened in 1834.
-The small park features an old gazebo, fountains, statues, benches and bright flowers.
+The lovely space features an old gazebo, fountains, statues, benches and bright flowers.
 An ideal place to rest weary feet, the park is also the meeting place for older gentlemen who come to play cards.

 Several of our favorite restaurants are located in the area around the park – like Casa Guedes, Venham Mais 5 and Cafe Santiago.
-If you are hungry for lunch, we recommend feasting at one of these iconic spots.
-Find all our top tips for what to eat in Porto on our blog post, Porto Food: What and Where To Eat in Porto.
+If you’ve managed to hold out for lunch, we recommend eating at one of these iconic spots.

 #9 Igreja de Santo Ildefonso and Praca da Batalha